JesseEsquivel/MDATP/AdvancedHunting/ReadMe.md

-# MDATP Advanced Hunting Queries
+# MDE Advanced Hunting Queries
-Queries to get started hunting in the MDATP console!
+Queries to get started hunting in the MDE console!